tomasellis/darwint/README.md

 [DarwintBot](https://t.me/DarwintBot) is a Telegram bot that uses both a Python and a Node service to keep an account of the user's expenses.

 - Features an LLM assisted parser to check if the messages received are expenses or not.
-- A command to get back {daily, weekly, monthly, yearly} total of expenses separated by categories and displayed in a pie chart.
+- A command to get back the {daily, weekly, monthly, yearly} total of expenses separated by categories and displayed in a pie chart.
 - A whitelist.
-Should the database table *whitelist* have any user, then only users in the whitelist can interact with the bot.
+If the database table *whitelist* has at least one user, then only users in the whitelist can interact with the bot.
 If it's empty, then every user can interact with the bot.
 I made this decision to keep the production bot working for everyone and made a few simple scripts to test whitelisting in dev.

 There are currently two bots alive.
 [DarwintBot](https://t.me/DarwintBot) is the production one, it must work without hiccups.
 There's also [dev-DarwintBot](https://t.me/DevDarwintBot) that may or may not be up and running, which is used for development.

 # Using the Bot

-After following the setup steps below, the bot must be up and running.
-You should be able to message it using whatever name you gave it with [@BotFather](https://telegram.me/BotFather).
+After following the setup steps below, the bot must be up and running in dev or you can try it out talking with [DarwintBot](https://t.me/DarwintBot).
+If you created a dev one, you should be able to message it using whatever name you gave it while talking with [@BotFather](https://telegram.me/BotFather).

 The bot has 3 main features: